salvemorte/redronin/README.md

 ### What is redronin

 redronin is a work in progress project, assembling a collection of scripts and payloads to use the windows powershell for offensive security and pentesting.
-It has been created by itsAbyzou.
+It has been created by itsAbyzou and is a work in progress project.
+Multiple scripts deliver possibilities from allowing elevated executions towards simple pishing methods, all over powershell.

 #### Installation